CSCfi/research-fi-frontend/ARCHITECTURE.md

 #### Filters

-Filters are rendered from aggregations that we query from Elastic Search.
+Filters are rendered from aggregations that we query from ElasticSearch.
 We query aggregations both with and without current search parameters.
 This is because we need all possible aggregation data in `active-filters` component.

 Tab-based filtering logic is handled in `portal/services/filters`, where filter data is mapped for both `active-filters` and `filters` components.